-Using one-dimensional kernel functions, we propose a quasi-likelihood-based approach to estimate $g(\cdot)$ and $\beta(\cdot)$, and show that the proposed estimators are uniformly consistent, asymptotically normal, and semiparametrically efficient in the sense of Bickel et al. (1998).
-To the best of our knowledge, semiparametric efficiency has never been established for similar models.
-In addition, using a series of linear approximations, we propose an iterative algorithm, that is computationally efficient and easily implementable, because each step involves only closed-form one-dimensional smoothing.
+Using one-dimensional kernel functions, we propose a quasi-likelihood based approach to estimate $g(\cdot)$ and $\beta(\cdot)$ and show that the proposed estimators are uniformly consistent, asymptotically normal, and semiparametrically efficient in the sense of Bickel et al. (1998).
+To our knowledge, semiparametric efficiency has never been established for similar models.
+In addition, with a series of linear approximations, we propose an iterative algorithm, which is computationally efficient and easily implementable as each step involves only closed-form onedimensional smoothing.

-The remainder of paper is organized as follows.
+The paper is organized as follows.
 Section 2 presents the model formulation and introduces the local quasi-likelihood estimation, and Section 3 establishes the asymptotic results.
-Section 4 gives numerical comparisons with competing methods, and Section 5 applies the proposed method to analyze loan payment data.
+Sections 4 gives numerical comparisons with the competing methods, and Section 5 applies the proposed method to analyze the loan payment data.
 We conclude the paper with a discussion in Section 6.
 Technical proofs are relegated to the Supplementary Material.
-The R code for the proposed method is available at https://github.com/LinhzLab/gvcm_code.
+The R code for the proposed method is available at https://github.com/LinhzLab/gvcm\code.